Page content

 Ethical Approval

-Your supervisor, Postgraduate Tutor or Research Director should be able to direct you to the relevant Committee which will consider your application for ethical approval.
+Your supervisor, Postgraduate Tutor or Research Director can direct you to the relevant Committee which will consider your application for ethical approval.

 The information on the University Research Integrity pages includes details on how to apply to ORECNI but you may also wish to look at the ORECNI website for additional advice on specific procedures.